 Middle East Journal of Culture and Communication

-Online submission: Articles for publication in the Middle East Journal of Culture and Communication can be submitted through Editorial Manager.
-Please click here.
+NOW AVAILABLE - Online submission: Articles for publication in the Middle East Journal of Culture and Communication can be submitted online through Editorial Manager, please click here.

-MJCC provides a vehicle for developing the study into communication, politics, and culture in the Middle East.
-The Journal encourages work that reconceptualizes dominant paradigms and theories of communication to take into account local cultural particularities.
-MJCC also supports work that challenges the static and suzerain epistemological frameworks through which the Middle East has been represented and perceived.
+The MJCC provides a vehicle for developing the study into communication, politics, and culture in the Middle East.
+The MJCC encourages work that reconceptualizes dominant paradigms and theories of communication to take into account local cultural particularities.
+The MJCC also supports work that challenges the static and suzerain epistemological frameworks through which the Middle East has been represented and perceived.

 The MJCC provides a platform for methodologically diverse and interdisciplinary work, including original research papers from within and outside the Middle East, reviews and review articles, to investigate transformations in communication, culture and politics in the region.